-Remarkably, this study contributes corporate risk management and firm value literature by reaffirming the position of prior studies.
-Again, this study established that even though corporate risk management significantly increases the value of a firm, it was found to hurt the value of oil and gas firms, particularly in the Nigerian context.
+Remarkably, this study contributes to corporate risk management and firm value literature by reaffirming the position of prior studies.
+Again, this study established though corporate that even risk management significantly increases the value of a firm, it was found to hurt the value of oil and gas firms, particularly in the Nigerian context.
 Furthermore, the study only employed certain components of corporate risk management in assessing whether they increase the value of oil and gas firms quoted on the Nigerian Stock Exchange (NSE).